-Steve Jobs denies being responsible for Amelio’s ouster.
-However, the move results in him becoming Apple CEO for the first time.
+Steve Jobs, who recently returned to the company he co-founded, denies being responsible for Amelio’s ouster.
+However, the move results in Jobs becoming Apple CEO for the first time.
 Now it’s time for a real turnaround!

 Gil Amelio: Turnaround artist?

-Amelio came to Apple with the reputation of being a a turnaround artist who could revive the company’s failing fortunes in the mid-1990s.
+Amelio came to Apple with a strong reputation as a turnaround artist who could revive the company’s failing fortunes in the mid-1990s.

 He faced five major problems when he began his tenure as Apple CEO in February 1996: lack of money, low-quality products, unfocused research and development, a failing Mac OS operating system strategy and a toxic corporate culture.